 I have been a member of the Massachusetts bar since 1993.
 My legal experience includes litigation work as a staff attorney for the Boston Police Department’s Office of the Legal Advisor.
-During that time, I successfully argued a case before the Massachusetts Supreme Judicial Court and received two personal commendations from the Police Commissioner.
+I internally prosecuted Department officers and employees who violated department rules and regulations and represented the Department at hearings at the Civil Service Commission and the Division of Law Appeals.
+I also represented the Department at court hearings concerning the denial or revocation of a license to carry a firearm.
+I also handled requests by the entertainment industry, such as the television series “The X-Files” and the movie “Blown Away,” to use the Department name and logo.
+I provided the Police Commissioner, Department officers, and employees with legal advice concerning issues related to their law enforcement duties.
+I successfully argued a case before the Massachusetts Supreme Judicial Court concerning the protection of Criminal Offender Records Information.
+Police Commissioner Paul Evans recognized my work by giving me a Special Citation and a Distinguished Service Award during my time at the Department.
 After I left the BPD, I worked as a legal writer and Editor-in-Chief of Law Enforcement Publications at Quinlan Publishing, where I wrote “The Internal Affairs Handbook.”
 I also worked as an online legal editor for Lexis-Nexis, a large legal research company.
-Since 1998, I have been involved with the nonprofit Tapestry Institute, which helps people reconnect to nature.
-I am the president and also run the Horse-Human Relationship and Earth Law programs.
+Since 1998, I have been involved with the nonprofit Tapestry Institute, which helps people reconnect to nature through programs based within Indigenous worldview.
+I am the current president and have created and direct the Earth Law program.